 The Program attempts to strike a balance between the diversity of residents’ educational interests and the need for a common core of skills and knowledge.
 The Program provides flexibility in resident schedules and a wide array of training sites along with a clearly defined set of core requirements and performance expectations.

 The majority of successful applicants complete 2-3 years of clinical training in primary care before enrolling in the Preventive Medicine Training Program.
 Interested applicants should apply through ERAS.
 All three steps of the USMLE must be completed before an interview can be offered to an applicant.
-If you have questions, please contact the Administrative Coordinator, Linda Hollis, can be reached at 774-442-6499 or email@example.com.
+If you have questions, please contact the Administrative Coordinator, Linda Hollis.
+She can be reached at 774-442-6499 or firstname.lastname@example.org.
 The Program Director, Dr. Jacalyn Coghlin-Strom, is happy to speak with interested applicants.
-She can be reached at 774.442.5615 or firstname.lastname@example.org.
+She can be reached at 774.442.5615 or email@example.com.